By Ariana Revelas, PRSA Boston Faculty Forum Student Correspondent – Bentley University

 Please share some insights on counseling small business owners.

 Often times, small and emerging businesses simply don’t have a marketing or communications professional on board yet.
-So, you’re often dealing with a point of contact who doesn’t have a lot of experience in this area.
+So, you’re often dealing with a point of contact who doesn’t have a lot of experience in this area, while also if you’re self-employed you should learn about the kind of check stubs you need to use as well.
 He or she may not know the right questions to ask and what is appropriate to spend at this point in time, and may unrealistically expect immediate results (as in closed sales opportunities).

 What is your approach for counseling small business owners in the technology industry in the strategic use of social media and PR?